pattytonyoneill/caitlins_crafts/README.md

 Alternatively, if using Gitpod, you can click below to create your own workspace using this repository.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/pattytonyoneill/caitlins_crafts)

+## Creating AWS Bucket & Static/Media files

+    - Go to AWS in the browser then log in or make an account.

+    - Choose S3 in services.

+    - Make a new S3 bucket for the site.
+Next create a static directory and media directory within the bucket.

+    - After configuring the S3 bucket, copy the details into the settings.py file. - You will need the following: Storage Bucket Name, Storage Bucket Region Name, Access Key ID & Secret Access Key.

+    - Configure the all of the above in your settings.py file.

+    - In the env.py file created earlier, add the following:

+    os.environ["AWS_ACCESS_KEY_ID"] = "copy in your access key" os.environ["AWS_SECRET_ACCESS_KEY"] = "copy in your secret access key"

+    - In Heroku, add all of these keys to the config vars.

+    - Next you add the key, DISABLE_COLLECTSTATIC with the value of 1 to the Heroku config vars, you must remembering to remove this before final deployment to heroku.

+    - Add STATIC files settings in settings.py: configure url, storage path, directory path, root path, media url and default file storage path variables.

+    - Link these files to the Templates directory inserting the snippet below (Place under the BASE_DIR line):

+            TEMPLATES_DIR = os.path.join(BASE_DIR, 'templates')

+                Change the templates directory to TEMPLATES_DIR (Place this in the TEMPLATES array):

+                TEMPLATES = [
+                {
+                  …,
+                  'DIRS': [TEMPLATES_DIR],
+                  …,
+                    ],
+                  },
+                },
+                ]

+    - Add Heroku Hostname to ALLOWED_HOSTS array: - ALLOWED_HOSTS = ['yourappname.herokuapp.com', 'localhost']

+## Setting Up Media & Static Files
+### GitPod:

+    Create three new folders at top level directory: 'media', 'static' and 'templates'.
+    Create PROCFILE at top level directory: - Procfile In Procfile:
+    Add this code: - web: gunicorn PROJ_NAME.wsgi
+    Save all your files.
+In the terminal:
+    Add, Commit and Push: - git add . - git commit -m “Deployment Commit” - git push

+In Heroku, navigate to the deployment tab and deploy the branch manually - watch the build logs for any errors.
+Heroku will now build the app.
+Once the build is finished, the live site will be deployed with a Heroku link provided and a success message.

+## Stripe Setup

+Caitlin's Crafts uses Stripe to handle all payments.
+A developer account was needed to gain access to the different API keys that will then be inputted into the env.py file and Heroku config vars.
+Keys included are STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY & STRIPE_WH_SECRET.
+These keys are then configured according to how Django requires as shown in their Stripe documentation.

 ## Future Additions to page
 - Ratings for crafts that are on this site